 Selection of Writing On Dogs

-The following is a selection of my published articles on dogs.
-I hope you enjoy reading them – more of my writing can be found on TallAndTrue.com.
+The following is a selection of my published articles on dogs — I hope you enjoy reading them.
+You can find more of my writing on the Tall And True writers’ website.

-Last year I gave a talk to the children at my son’s childcare centre about dogs, titled Can I Pat That Dog.
-I broke the talk into three parts:How to approach a dog; How to look after a dog; Dog training and tricks.
+Last year, I talked to the children at my son’s childcare centre about dogs and the important question, Can I Pat That Dog?
+I broke the talk into three parts: 1) How to approach a dog; 2) How to look after a dog; 3) Dog training and tricks.

-In my early days of dog training, I commented to a fellow class member that if aliens landed on Earth and the first dog they saw was Harry, then they would call his species a “Lick, Lick”.
+In my early days of dog training, I commented to a fellow class member that if aliens landed on Earth and the first dog they saw was my Harry, they would call his species a “Lick, Lick”.

 I’m often asked for advice on choosing a dog, especially around Xmas.
 A common misconception among prospective dog owners is that the main concern is matching a dog to your living area.
-It’s lifestyle, not living area that should determine whether you buy a dog.
+It’s lifestyle, not living area, that should determine whether you buy a dog.